-Analyse, Explain, Evaluate… 22 essay question words and how to answer them
+Analyse, Explain, Identify… 22 essay question words

-Now, we may be experts in essay writing, but we’re also the first to admit that tackling essay questions can be, well, a bit of a challenge.
+Now, we may be experts in best essay writing, but we’re also the first to admit that tackling essay questions can be, well, a bit of a challenge.
 Essays first require copious amounts of background reading and research so you can include accurate facts in your writing.
 You then have to figure out how to present those facts in a convincing and systematic argument.
 No mean feat.

 But the silver lining here is that presenting your argument doesn’t have to be stressful.
 This goes even if you’re a new student without much experience and ability.
 To write a coherent and well-structured essay, you just have to really understand the requirements of the question.
 And to understand the requirements of the question, you need to have a good hold on all the different question words.
 For example, 'justify', 'examine', and 'discuss', to name a few.